 - United Kingdom

-We hope this gives you a flavour of Artemis.bm, our readership and what’s proved popular during 2011.
-If you think we might be somewhere you’d like to advertise, or you’d like to support us through sponsorship, please do get in touch.
+We hope this gives you a flavour of Artemis.bm, our readership and what proved popular during 2011.
+If you think we might be somewhere you’d like to advertise, or you’d like to work with us through sponsorship, please do get in touch.